Reading Gartner Magic Quadrant for Insight Engines1 to wrap your brain around what’s best in enterprise search?

 In a modern business, answers should be both instant and correct.

 An insight engine combines search results into a single index and uses machine learning to suggest queries to users as they type.
 It does not require going back to the source system to provide instant gratification.

 Facets and filters may not be as new or shiny as artificial intelligence, but any insight engine should allow searching, sorting, and filtering on categorical data called “facets.”

 “No one knows how to spell HIPAA,” said Eric Immerman, practice director for Perficient, while working with Humana.
-While an insight engine might eventually notice this and tune itself appropriately, sometimes users are really creative with spelling.
+While an insight engine might eventually notice this and tune itself, sometimes users are creative with spelling.

 Sometimes you want a higher margin product or this year’s new employee benefits manual near the top even though something else had more clicks.